-We conduct the experiment under a various number of discriminators and illustrate the results in Table~\ref{tab:number_of_discriminators}.
-It turns out that the performance of the proposed method is fairly robust to the number of discriminators quantitatively and adding the $L_1$ loss does not incur noticeable differences in terms of precision/recall measure.
-However, interestingly, the $L_1$ loss plays a crucial role in finding modes in the underlying distribution.
-Figure~\ref{fig:hist} illustrates the impact of the $L_1$ loss on MNIST and Fashion-MNIST when we train the model with 40 discriminators.
-According to our results, only a fraction of the discriminators are specialized to data, and the number of active discriminators is fairly coherent to the number of classes in the dataset.

-\subsection{Number of experts per example}
+\subsubsection{Number of experts per example}

-We evaluate our model on the various numbers of experts $k$ for $m=5$ and $10$, and present the results on MNIST and CIFAR-10 in Table~\ref{tab:num_expert}.
-The number of optimal $k$ may be different in each dataset, however, choosing too many experts tend to drop the scores relevant to recall metric.
+We evaluate our model by varying the number of experts $k$ with $M=5$ and $10$, and present the results on MNIST and CIFAR-10 in Table~\ref{tab:num_expert}.
+The value of optimal $k$ may be different in each dataset, however, choosing too many experts tend to drop the recall scores.

 Figure~\ref{fig:specialization_k} shows how the specialization characteristics of discriminators differ by the number of experts per sample, \ie, $k\in\{1, 3, 5\}$, when there are 10 discriminators on MNIST and Fashion-MNIST.
-As $k$ increases, the models get less specialized by sharing more data each other so the subclusters become less distinctive.
+As $k$ increases, the models get less specialized by sharing more data with each other so the subclusters become less distinctive.